Skip to content

 Table of Contents

-If you are drafting or negotiating a contract, the governing law clause is an important term to consider.
+When working with another business or party in your commercial operations, there may be times when you end up in a dispute.
+As a result, it is essential that you account for this risk when drafting or negotiating a contract.
+In particular, the governing law clause is an important term to consider.
 Essentially, a governing law clause dictates which body of law applies to the contract during a dispute.
 This article will explain the effect of governing law clauses and some essential considerations.

 Why Are Governing Law Clauses Necessary?